moja-global/moja_global_docs/docs/DevelopmentSetup/windows_installation.rst

 - Right click on **ALL_BUILD** and click on **Build** in the menu.

 .. figure:: ../images/windows_installation/all_build_visual_studio.png
-   :alt: ALL_BUILD of Visual Studio
+   :alt: Solution Explorer in Visual Studio with ALL_BUILD highlighted
    :width: 600
    :align: center